meetkiosk/case_studies/full_stack/readme.md

 They can chose a topic and sub-topic and then, they are presented with the questions and answer them in a form.

 You are free to chose whichever technology you want.
+As an indication, here is our stack:
+- TypeScript
+- Express
+- React